Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Are Architectures and Hyperparameters Important for Fairness?

-The main performance metric for the models will be representation error, which we will henceforth simply refer to as \textit{Error}.
-Recall that we pass each test image through a trained model and save the learned representation.
-To compute \textit{Error}, we merely ask, for a given probe image/identity, whether the closest image in feature space is \emph{not} of the same person based on $l_2$ distance.\
+\paragraph{Evaluation procedure.} As is commonplace in face identification tasks \citep{cherepanova2021lowkey,cherepanova2022deep}, we evaluate the performance of the learned representations.
+Recall that face recognition models usually learn representations with an image backbone and then learn a mapping from those representations onto identities of individuals with the head of the model.
+We pass each test image through a trained model and save the learned representation.
+To compute the representation error (which we will henceforth simply refer to as \textit{Error}), we merely ask, for a given probe image/identity, whether the closest image in feature space is \emph{not} of the same person based on $l_2$ distance.
+We split each dataset into train, validation, and test sets.
+We conduct our search for novel architectures using the train and validation splits, and then show the improvement of our model on the test set.

-We use a common fairness metric in face recognition which is explored in the NIST FRVT \citep{grother2010report} and which we call {\it rank disparity}.
+The most widely used fairness metric in face identification is {\it rank disparity}, which is explored in the NIST FRVT \citep{grother2010report}.
 To compute the rank of a given image/identity, we ask how many images of a different identity are closer to the image in feature space.
-We define this index as the \textit{Rank} of a given image under consideration.
-Thus, \textit{Rank(image)} $= 0$ if and only if \textit{Error(image)} $=0$; \textit{Rank(image)} $>0$ if and only if \textit{Error(image)} $=1$.
-We examine the {\bf rank disparity} which is the absolute difference of the average ranks for each perceived gender in a dataset $\mathcal{D}$:
+We define this index as the {rank} of a given image under consideration.
+Thus, {Rank(image)} $= 0$ if and only if {Error(image)} $=0$; {Rank(image)} $>0$ if and only if {Error(image)} $=1$.
+We examine the {\bf rank disparity}: the absolute difference of the average ranks for each perceived gender in a dataset $\mathcal{D}$:\\

-We focus on rank disparity throughout this section and \cref{sec:phase_2}, and we explore other forms of fairness metrics in face recognition in \cref{app:other_metrics}.
+We focus on rank disparity throughout the main body of this paper as it is the most widely used in face identification, but we explore other forms of fairness metrics in face recognition in \cref{app:other_metrics}.

-\paragraph{Results and Discussion.} By plotting the performance of each training run with the \xaxis{} on the $x$-axis and rank disparity on the $y$-axis in \cref{fig:RQ1_main}, we can easily conclude two main points.
-First, optimizing for \xaxis{} does not also optimize for fairness, and second, different architectures have different fairness properties.
+\paragraph{Results and Discussion.} By plotting the performance of each training run on the validation set with the \xaxis{} on the $x$-axis and rank disparity on the $y$-axis in \cref{fig:RQ1_main}, we can easily conclude two main points.
+First, optimizing for \xaxis{} does not always optimize for fairness, and second, different architectures have different fairness properties.
+We also find the DPN architecture has the lowest error and is Pareto-optimal on both datasets; hence, we use that architecture to design our search space in \cref{sec:phase_2}.